IntroMachLearn-Sp21/project-bamt/README.md

 Similar to test have the folder in the same directory and at the end of the test.py file change the argument to the filepath of the images.

-1. Move Folder with Test Images to the same Directory
+1. Move Folder with Test Images to the same Directory as test.py
 2. Change the argument of the Test call within test.py to your folder path